 A city dedicated to optimal health and wellbeing for its community HEALTHY LIFESTYLES What we will do Physically Active Regular physical activity throughout life is one of the most significant factors in the promotion of good health and the prevention of chronic disease.
 Promote active transport Provide physical activity programs and facilities that are responsive and accessible to all, including: Reaching out to those with low levels of physical activity; and Activating neighbourhood and public spaces.
 Develop a network of accessible play spaces that provide activity opportunities for all ages.
 Deliver and support recreation, arts and cultural events that foster creativity in play and physical activity for children, young people and their families.
 What we did Impact This Girl Can - Victoria (Vic Health Local Area Marketing Grant) Monash delivered: six online women's health seminars two sets of printable exercise at home posters training to Active Monash (AM) staff on the barriers for women getting active a Pram Walking Group in partnership with Mackie Road Neighbourhood House consultation with women to understand the barriers to getting active LGBTIQA+ inclusion training to AM staff.
-Five new play spaces were developed at: Capital Reserve, Whitehaven Crescent Reserve, Danien Street Reserve, Bayview Reserve & Wilma Avenue (still under An average of 65 people attended each of our six women's health seminars.
+Five new play spaces were developed at: Capital Reserve, Whitehaven Crescent Reserve, Danien Street Reserve, Bayview Reserve & Wilma Avenue (still under construction).
+An average of 65 people attended each of our six women's health seminars.
 "I learned a lot from the session." (participant comment) In response to community demand, a second set of This Girl Can posters (aimed at older adults) was required, and translated into Greek, Italian and Simplified Chinese.
 All permanent, and 30% of casual, Active Monash staff attended training on barriers to women getting active.
 45 Active Monash staff attended training on LGBTIQA+ inclusion.
 This Girl Can had 30,000 views on our social media pages.
-Play spaces are designed to deliver more accessible and exciting play experiences for local children and families. construction).
 Brine Street Childcare Centre developed three additional online videos promoting physical activity.
 Over 300 views on the Brine Street Childcare and Kindergarten You Tube Channel.
 Families incorporated the exercises into their daily routines during second lockdown.